 Many people with chronic back pain see improvement with physical activity.
 If you sit most of the time at your job, be sure to get up every hour and move around.
 If your old go-to exercises aren’t as enjoyable because they make your back hurt, explore alternatives.

-Exercises that are soft on your joints, like water aerobics and yoga, are popular exercises for people with back pain.
+Exercises that are soft on your joints, like water aerobics and yoga, are popular among people with back pain.
 Look for low-impact exercises offered at your local community center or gym.
-Your local public school may also offer open swim times or other community classes.
+Your local public school may also offer open swim times and other community classes.

 Watch what you eat

-A balanced diet is good for your overall health and well-being, sure.
-But it’s also good for your back.
+A balanced diet is good for your overall health and well-being – but it’s also good for your back.

 Reduce stress